 Assuming everything you see is accurate, you’ll have a good sense of what items you need to work on, either through actions you can take today, or simply by waiting.

-Once you know what type of credit score you’re working with, you can take a few different steps to start rebuilding.
-Some items take a while to make a difference on your score, while others start to have an impact right away.
+Once you know what type of credit you’re working with, you can take a few different steps to start rebuilding.
+Some items take a while to make a difference in your credit score, while others start to have an impact right away.

-Either way, all of these tips are necessary in order to maintain a healthy credit score even if some major items simply need time to repair themselves.
+Either way, all of these tips are necessary in order to maintain healthy credit even if some major items simply need time to repair themselves.